7 Steps Involved in Effective Delegation [Explained]

 Before beginning the delegation process, identify what’s in for your team members.
 Assess the tasks you want to delegate and clearly define your objectives and expectations.

-Ask yourself what you need to accomplish, the tools required, the skills and background needed to complete it, and the number of tasks.
+Ask yourself what you need to accomplish, what tools are required, what skills and background are needed to complete it, and what the number of tasks are.
 You should also check if you can provide resources you already know.

 Read more about the preparations involved before delegating a task from LinkedIn.